CS5604 - Information Retrieval

 media, natural language processing, text mining, classification,

-- To gain proficiency with parallel processing on clusters.
+- To gain proficiency with parallel processing on clusters with big nodes.

 - 20+ node Hadoop Cluster with 10Gbit network connection

 - Cloudera software including HBase, HDFS, Hive, Mahout,

 NLTK, and Python toolkits

 Introduction to Information Retrieval by Christopher D.